charlesng/myjobsearchreact/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Function Component

+The project is using functional Component rather than the traditional class Component

 ## Proxy

 You can change the proxy value to map the development api endpoint to avoid CORS issue.
 (Work around)

 ## Design

 Reference from this:
 https://dribbble.com/shots/8369503-WorkFinder-Job-Board-Platform